-It's part of the University of Sanctuary, a UK-wide initiative aiming to ensure universities foster a culture of welcome and inclusion for asylum seekers and refugees.
-We have close links to the Bradford City of Sanctuary vision of welcome and its charter.
+- It's part of the University of Sanctuary, a UK-wide initiative aiming to ensure universities foster a culture of welcome and inclusion for asylum seekers and refugees.
+The University of Bradford is committed to the Bradford City of Sanctuary vision of welcome and its charter.

-- Our small working group was formed in 2012 with representatives from the Faculty of Health Studies and the Faculty of Social Sciences, all of whom had an interest in issues affecting asylum seekers and refugees in relation to research, curriculum development and practice.
+- Our small working group was formed in 2012 with representatives from the Faculty of Health Studies and the Faculty of Management, Law & Social Sciences, all of whom had an interest in issues affecting asylum seekers and refugees in relation to research, curriculum development and practice.
 This working group expanded in 2015, now with representatives from across the University.

 Support fund for Sanctuary Scholarship students

 - We have a number of students who have been awarded a Scholarship by the University.